xiix0/scam/README.md

-The first thing we do, let's kill all the lawyers.
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- Wm.
-Shakespeare, "Henry VI", Part IV
+		-- Mark Twain